harshitpaunikar1/edge-ai-runtime-evaluation/.github/project-buildup-history.md

 - Task summary: Late-night fix: wrapped a repeated block in a helper function since it showed up three times.
 - Deliverable: Pushed before end of day.
+## 2025-02-25 - Day 12: Polish wrap

+- Task summary: Used the last day on Edge AI Runtime Evaluation to slow down and finish the loose ends.
+I mainly had to do a final pass for clarity, consistency, and first-impression quality and make sure the project told a clean story from start to finish.
+Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
+I spent part of the day just reducing confusion between components, names, and responsibilities.
+- Deliverable: Finished with final polish looking decent enough to call this version done, even if I could still nitpick a few things.
+It was not super polished, just stable enough that I felt okay moving forward.